AP source: Russian missiles cross into Poland during strike - KESQ

 The aerial assault, which resulted in at least one death in a residential building in the capital, Kyiv, followed days of euphoria in Ukraine sparked by one of its biggest military successes — the retaking last week of the southern city of Kherson.

 The power grid was already battered by previous attacks that destroyed an estimated 40% of the country’s energy infrastructure.
-Zelenskyy said 10 million Ukrainians are without power.
+Zelenskyy said the number of Ukrainians without power had fallen from 10 million to 2 million by Tuesday evening.

 Russian President Vladimir Putin has not commented on the retreat from Kherson since his troops pulled out in the face of a Ukrainian offensive.
 But the stunning scale of Tuesday’s strikes spoke volumes and hinted at anger in the Kremlin.